What regulations regulate the use of halogen-free cables?

 In this case:

-• ca – short for cable,
+• ca – is an abbreviation for cable,

 • s1 – means smoke emission at the lowest level,